-Ham at spring holidays is always a family favorite, but I wanted to give you a healthier, leaner alternative that you can double or even triple for a big crowd.
+Ham with a healthier, leaner alternative that you can double or even triple for a big crowd.
 My oven-roasted pork tenderloin is so flavorful I guarantee you and your guests won’t miss that spiral sliced spring stalwart!
 Loaded with protein and low in calories, this sweet and savory meal is also a holiday time-saver as it’ll take you just 20-25 minutes in the oven.
 But don’t worry – it doesn’t have to be a special occasion to enjoy this tender, juicy pork.
 With a quick prep time and easy-to-find ingredients, this can also be a meal prep treat that you’ll love having for lunch in your Isolator Fitness Meal Prep Containers during the week.
 You can even serve it over your favorite ISOPASTA to soak up all that honey-kissed sauce.

 Wine Recommendation: A pinot noir will pair well with this perfect pork.
 Cheers!